d-sonuga/myfxtracker/docs/docs/subscription.md

         * Alert user that an unknown error occured, contact support

 ##### Backend Perspective
+###### First request to record subscription
 * A request arrives with the amount and user id of the trader who successfully subscribed
+* Check the user's is_subscribed field in the db to see if this process has already been done, and the user is just sending follow up requests for re-deploying of his accounts
+* If the is_subscribed field is false, (then this is the user's first request to subscribe)
-* If the last billing time has not been recorded in the last 1 hour (that is, if the webhook has not been processed)
+  * If the next time has not been recorded in the last 1 hour (that is, if the webhook has not been processed (that is, if the last billed time (a column in the SubscriptionInfo table) is not within 1 hour))
-    * The user's last billing time is changed to the current time (will be updated the the more precise time when the webhook lands)
+      * The user's last billed time is changed to the current time (will be updated to the more precise time when the webhook lands)
       * The user's subscribed status is renewed
       * The user's subscription type is set to monthly or yearly depending on the amount of money
+      * Continue to the next section
   * Check the db to see if the user has any accounts in it, related to the user
-    * If there are any, they must have been undeployed, so put a procedure on a queue to deploy it and return a successful 'pending' response
+  * If there are any, (they must have been undeployed)
+    * Put a procedure on a queue to deploy it
+    * Create an entry in the UnresolvedDeployAccount table with the user id
+    * Return a successful 'pending' response
-    * Else, there are no undeployed accounts, so return a successful 'not pending' response
+  * Else If there aren't any (there are no undeployed accounts),
+    * Return a successful 'not pending' response
+* Else If the is_subscribed field is set to true, (then this must have been for a follow up request to monitor the state of the redeployment of the user's accounts)
+    * A request arrives with the amount and user id of the trader who successfully subscribed
-* Check the db to see if the user has any accounts in it, related to the user
+    * The UnresolvedDeployAccount table is checked in the db to see if it has a row containing the user id
+    * If it does,
-* If there are any, they must have been undeployed, so put a procedure on a queue to deploy it and return a successful 'pending' response
+      * Return a successful 'pending' response
+    * Else If it doesn't,
+      * Check the DeployAccountError table to see if the user's id is in it
+      * If it is there,
+        * Return an error with the message of whatever was in the table
+        * Delete the error from the table
+      * Else If there isn't,
-* Else, there are no undeployed accounts, so return a successful 'not pending' response
+        * Return successful 'not pending' response

-* Else, return a successful response
+###### Flutterwave webhook for new subscription arrives
+* Webhook of completed charge reaches backend
+* A sample webhook looks like this:
+  {
+    "event": "charge.completed",
+    "data": {
+      "id": 3479452,
+      "tx_ref": "user-1-date-1655118816524",
+      "flw_ref": "FLW-MOCK-d03a652eca9bae8bc62893c22a69f8a4",
+      "device_fingerprint": "8a9f902753da6e97a6d799774fbca1f4",
+      "amount": 23.99,
+      "currency": "USD",
+      "charged_amount": 23.99,
+      "app_fee": 0.92,
+      "merchant_fee": 0,
+      "processor_response": "Approved.
+Successful",
+      "auth_model": "VBVSECURECODE",
+      "ip": "169.239.48.195",
+      "narration": "CARD Transaction ",
+      "status": "successful",
+      "payment_type": "card",
+      "created_at": "2022-06-13T11:13:50.000Z",
+      "account_id": 753905,
+      "customer": {
+        "id": 1655705,
+        "name": "Anonymous customer",
+        "phone_number": null,
+        "email": "sonugademilade8703@gmail.com",
+        "created_at": "2022-06-13T11:13:50.000Z"
+      },
+      "card": {
+        "first_6digits": "553188",
+        "last_4digits": "2950",
+        "issuer": "MASTERCARD  CREDIT",
+        "country": "NG",
+        "type": "MASTERCARD",
+        "expiry": "09/32"
+      }
+    },
+    "event.type": "CARD_TRANSACTION"
+  }
+* Webhook is verified with by checking the veri-hash header in the payload against the secret hash specified by you and kept in an environment variable
+* The user is specified by the value in tx_ref, which has the following format: 'user-{user_id}-date-{timestamp}'
+* The user's last billed time is changed to the 'created_at' time specified in the webhook
+* The user's subscribed status is renewed
+* The user's subscription type is set to monthly or yearly depending on the amount of money

 #### User's re-billing succeeds
 Ref: https://developer.flutterwave.com/docs/recurring-payments/payment-plans/#webhooks